Ángel Ramos (educator)

-Ángel Ramos (born December 30, 1949) is an educator, school administrator, and current principal of Hawaii School for the Deaf and the Blind.
+Ángel Ramos (born December 30, 1949) is an educator, school administrator, and current principal of the Hawaii School for the Deaf and the Blind.
 He was the founder of the National Hispanic Council of the Deaf and Hard of Hearing.
-He formerly served Superintendent of the Idaho School for the Deaf and the Blind, Sequoia School for the Deaf and Hard of Hearing, and Marie Katzenbach School for the Deaf.
+He formerly served as Superintendent of the Idaho School for the Deaf and the Blind, the Sequoia School for the Deaf and Hard of Hearing, and the Marie Katzenbach School for the Deaf.
 He is the second deaf Hispanic/Latino to receive a doctorate degree and the first to receive a doctorate from Gallaudet University.

 Early years

 Ramos' mother, Maria Monserrate, was born in Mayagüez, Puerto Rico.
 His father, Miguel Ángel Ramos, was born in Vieques, Puerto Rico.
 After his parents married, they moved to New York City.
 When Monserrate became pregnant with Ángel, her husband demanded that she have an abortion or he would divorce her.
 Monserrate refused and the pair divorced shortly after Ramos's birth.
 As a result, Ramos and his sister were raised solely by his mother, who worked as a seamstress.
-They grew up in housing projects in Manhattan, along with a number of relatives.
-Ramos attended public school.
+They grew up in housing projects in Manhattan along with a number of relatives.
+Ramos attended public schools.
 In 1959, when Ramos was nine years old, he woke up one morning and could not hear.
 As a Catholic, he thought God had punished him and hid his hearing loss from his mother for two years.
 He succeeded in school since he could already read and write in English and Spanish, and was able to follow directions on the classroom blackboard and by reading his textbooks carefully.
 By 1961, he had learned to lip-read, helping him to graduate.